Bitrix24 Helpdesk

 Writing options and examples

-d, day, days, h, hour, hours, i, min, minute, minutes.
-It is allowed to write both in upper and lower case.
+Accepted time units: d, day, days, h, hour, hours, i, min, minute, minutes.

-isWorkDay Checks if the date is a work day (according to the Calendar).
+isWorkDay Checks if a given date is a working day according to the calendar settings.

 toUserDate(user,date=now)